Are 6 Volt RV Batteries Better than 12 Volt?

 When you purchase a new RV, it will almost always come with a standard 12-volt deep-cycle RV battery.
 Most RVs that operate from a single battery will use this setup.
 However, many RVers who choose to upgrade their battery will come across people recommending a 6-volt setup.
 If 12 volts is more than 6 volts, why would you want to scale down?
 Well, there are many good reasons why you may want to consider this.

 Almost all RV components operating on DC (direct current) power will require 12-volts.
-Since this has long been the standard in the RV industry, and since uniformity is important, all new RVs will are designed around a 12 V system.
-For this reason and to achieve 12 volts, the easiest option is to use a 12-volt battery.
-However, a common practice we’ll discuss in this article is to use two 6-volt batteries, wired in series, to produce the same 12-volt current.
+Since this has long been the standard in the RV industry, and since uniformity is important, all new RVs will be designed around a 12-volt system.
+For this reason and to achieve the correct voltage, the easiest option is to use a 12-volt battery.
+However, a common practice we’ll discuss in this article is to use two 6-volt batteries, wired in series, to produce the same voltage.
 In this instance, you now have a battery bank setup rather than a single battery.

 Why would you choose to run two 6-volt batteries instead of a 12-volt?